Rasic2/gvasp/docs/source/install.rst

     conda update gvasp -c hui_zhou -c conda-forge  # update gvasp

 .. note::
-    If you have trouble in installation, you can add the --force-reinstall to force reinstall the GVasp.
+    If you have trouble in installation, you can add the -\-force-reinstall to force reinstall the GVasp.

 Pip install
 -------------